 There’s a dance studio in Maitland, Florida, that’s a bit different than the average dance studio.
 The instructors speak in English and sign language.
 Each class is uniquely designed for its dancers, who come in all shapes and sizes, differently abled bodies, and all levels of neurodiversity.
 Some dancers use wheelchairs and some others require help to move their limbs.
 Nevertheless, all are welcome at the Chance2Dance studio, which is also the birthplace of the Inclusive Impact Initiative.

 Nicole Warren ’11 founded the nonprofit Chance2Dance with the goal of providing inclusive and accommodating arts opportunities to people of all abilities.
 Three years ago, a mutual friend connected her with Andrea Piazza ’19MA, the owner of Inclusive Impact Therapy, a private therapy practice that seeks to serve the diverse community of Central Florida.
+In December 2021, Piazza was named the first director of Virtual Programming for Discovery Behavioral Health, which serves 130 treatment centers in 13 states.
 Both women are lifelong lovers of dance and movement.